 What Are Pores and What Causes Them to be Large?

 Pores are the openings to your hair follicles, and each one contains a sebaceous gland that produces oil that helps keep your skin looking healthy and hydrated.
 Pore size can vary depending on your age and genes.

 This means that if your parents had large pores, you are more likely to have them too.
 Larger pores are more common in people with medium or darker skin tones.
 Those with oily or blemish-prone skin may have pores that also appear larger since trapped sebum and dead skin cells can cause clogged pores and stretch them out.

 The loss or deterioration of collagen, the support structure of the skin, can also cause pores to get bigger over time.
 The ageing process, combined with sun damage, can weaken the skin’s natural collagen.
 So, as collagen deteriorates, your pores may begin to look bigger.

 Another factor in pore enlargement is damage from the sun’s UV rays.
 Combined with free radicals, UV rays weaken collagen and elastin, the two supporting structures of our skin.
 This leads to drooping or sagging skin, resulting in larger looking pores.
 Daily sunblock is a must and is especially important for helping you reduce pore size.

 It’s also important to moisturize.
 At night, apply a lightweight moisturizer after cleansing to maintain healthy, hydrated skin.
-If your skin tends to be on the oily side, use an oil-free, noncomedogenic (meaning it won’t clog pores) formula.
+If your skin tends to be on the oily side, use a lighter product such as a lotion that has been tested to be noncomedogenic (meaning it won’t clog pores).